remarkablemark/remarkablemark.github.io/_posts/2019/2019-09-01-javascript-string-exists-array.md

 ---
 layout: post
-title: 'JavaScript: check if string exists in array'
+title: Check if string exists in JS array
 date: 2019-09-01 21:32:51
+updated: 2019-09-04 22:35:17
-excerpt: How to check if a string exists in an array of strings using JavaScript.
+excerpt: How to check if a string exists in a JavaScript array.
 categories: javascript array string includes indexOf for-loop trie trieste
 ---